wldcordeiro/perdido/readme.md

 # Perdido JSS Grid System

-Perdido is a grid system for JSS, it is mostly a translation of the wonderful [Lost PostCSS Grid](https://github.com/peterramsing/lost).
+Perdido is a grid system for JSS, it is mostly a translation of the wonderful [Lost PostCSS Grid](https://github.com/peterramsing/lost) (thus the name as "perdido" means lost in Portuguese.)
 Perdido comes with a set of functions that you can use in your JSS to create fluid grids easily.

+Perdido has requirements for the following JSS plugins, so make sure to install and initialize them.

+1. jss-extend
+2. jss-nested
+3. jss-camel-case
+4. jss-default-unit
+5. jss-vendor-prefixer

 ## Table of Contents